What is Sleep Apnea?

 In the past, the only treatment for sleep apnea was a loud, uncomfortable CPAP machine.
 Because of this, many individuals turned down treatment or decided to forego diagnosis.
 Nowadays, CPAP machines are much quieter and more comfortable.

-Additionally, Dr. Rosen can fit you with an oral appliance instead if it’s better for your lifestyle.
+Additionally, Dr. Goodling can fit you with an oral appliance instead if it’s better for your lifestyle.
 With an oral appliance, you can rest easy with your mouth and airway opened at the exact angle you need.

 Sleep Apnea in Wilmington, Delaware

 Alleviate your symptoms of sleep apnea and start leading a better life with treatment.
-In order to start your journey, give Dr. Rosen a call at (302) 994-0979 to set up a sleep apnea consultation.
+In order to start your journey, give Dr. Goodling a call at (302) 994-0979 to set up a sleep apnea consultation.